How To Teach Your Kids To Learn: 10 Simple Steps To Teach Your Child

 #8 Teach your children to learn

 Make learning fun As you read this, your brain is going to be changing every second.
 So it’s important to make learning fun for your kids.
 You want your kids to love learning, and to learn everything they can.
 So make it fun.
 It doesn’t need to be overly exciting.
 But it should be fun to learn.
 Even when your kids are just 5 years old.
 This is one of the things I’ve always tried to focus on, and one of the reasons I am such a big proponent of the unschooling philosophy.
 When I look at how things have turned out for my kids, I can’t help but smile.
-They are loving learning.
+My kids are loving learning.
 They get excited when they learn something new.
 They have a passion for learning, and they have fun doing it.

 #9 Teach your children to learn at an early age

 The earlier you start teaching your kids to learn, the better.
 Studies have found that from birth until age 5, it’s your child’s innate motivation to learn that controls their motivation to learn.
 By age 5, most of that motivation is lost and your child becomes distracted.
 When they get to a certain age, many children start developing an irrational fear of failure.
 That fear of failure is almost always the reason why most children stop trying to learn.
-When youu2019re teaching kids to learn, make sure you don’t let them develop a fear of failure.
+When you’re teaching kids to learn, make sure you don’t let them develop a fear of failure.
 This is an incredibly important step that can set them up for success as adults.
 Start with the basics We all love the idea of learning.
 It’s always fun and exciting to learn new things.

-#10 Use your children as guinea pigs
+#10 Use your children as 'lab assistants"

-Using your children as “guinea pigs” in your teaching can be an effective way to teach them how to learn.
+Using your children as “lab assistants”, or testers, in your teaching can be an effective way to teach them how to learn.
 Your kids will be able to act as “experts” in your house and give you feedback and insight.
 This is great because you can learn something important for your kids as well as for yourself.
 You’ll have a better understanding of what learning does to a person’s mind, and you’ll be able to provide the support and resources necessary for your kids to learn at their own pace and in their own way.
 You can also use their judgment to see what learning is really like for them.
 This will allow you to tailor your teaching efforts to their different learning styles, challenges, and styles of learning.
 To get started, I recommend setting up two different learning stations in your house.